Diagnosing chaos in a periodically driven Ising model with a ramping field via out-of-time-order correlation saturation: Abstract

 \section{Abstract}

-The dynamic region of out-of-time-ordered correlators (OTOCs) is a valuable discriminator of chaos in classical and semiclassical systems, as it captures the characteristic exponential growth.
-However, in spin systems, it does not reliably quantify chaos, exhibiting similar behavior in both integrable and chaotic systems.
-Instead, we leverage the saturation behavior of OTOCs as a means to differentiate between chaotic and integrable regimes.
-We use integrable and nonintegrable quenched field Floquet systems to describe this discriminator.
-In the integrable system, the saturation region of OTOCs exhibits oscillatory behavior, whereas, in the chaotic system, it shows exact saturation {\it i.e.,} system gets thermalized.
-To gain a clearer understanding of the oscillations, we calculate the inverse participation ratio (IPR) for the normalized Fourier spectrum of OTOC.
-In order to further substantiate our findings, we propose the nearest-neighbor spacing distribution (NNSD) of time-dependent unitary operators.
-This distribution effectively differentiates chaotic and regular regions, corroborating the outcomes derived from the saturation behavior of OTOC.
+{ The dynamic region of out-of-time-ordered correlators (OTOCs) serves as a powerful indicator of chaos in classical and semiclassical systems, capturing the characteristic exponential growth.
+In contrast, this signature fails to appear in spin systems, where even chaotic dynamics lack such exponential escalation, making this region an unreliable marker of chaos.
+To address this limitation, we turn to the saturation behavior of OTOCs to differentiate between chaotic and integrable regimes.
+In integrable systems, the saturation region of OTOCs exhibits oscillatory behavior, while in chaotic systems, it shows a stable saturation.
+To evaluate this distinction, we investigate a time-dependent Ising spin system subjected to a linearly ramping transverse field, analyzing both integrable (without longitudinal field) and non-integrable (with longitudinal field) scenarios.
+The ramping introduces a time-dependent increase of the external field, which influences the saturation regime of the OTOC—a region crucial for characterizing the chaotic behavior of the system.
+To quantify the degree of chaoticity, we compute the normalized Fourier spectrum of the OTOC and observe that increasing the ramping field strength leads to a suppression of oscillation frequencies in the saturation region of the OTOC, thereby enhancing the system's chaotic behaviour.
+To further support our findings, we investigate the level spacing distribution of time-dependent unitary operators, which effectively distinguishes chaotic from regular regions in our system and corroborates the results obtained from the saturation behavior of the OTOC. }